xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You will be surprised by a loud noise.